Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 responsible for the establishment and enforcement of segregationist policies and Jim Crow laws.
 These laws

-advocated for civil rights and equality.
+and seeking civil rights and equality.

 The Ku Klux Klan: The Ku Klux Klan (KKK) was initially formed in the aftermath of the Civil